rgsilva/homeassistant-positivo/README.md

 - Keep the token between HA restarts.
 This is important to avoid flooding the server with logins on every restart.
 - Improve device detection though Tuya official codes.
 This can easily be found on their own [official implementation](https://github.com/tuya/tuya-home-assistant) of this integration¹ and [their official documentation](https://developer.tuya.com/en/docs/iot/categorykgczpc?id=Kaiuz08zj1l4y).
 Both, as far as I know, do **not** support Positivo's devices - unless you connect them to Tuya directly, of course.
 - Support for the new API version (2.0) which has all requests encrypted.
 This can be tricky as it requires figuring out how the requests are actually being made.
 Nothing a crazy weekend on Frida wouldn't solve, I suppose.
+- Allow to use the local tuya protocol for faster (and offline) device control.
+- Allow to use the MQTT for device control.

 # Credits